AnandakrishnanV/CS5421-QueryTimeLeaderboard/BackEnd/BackEndReadme.md

     -v /usr/redis:/bitnami/redis/data \
     bitnami/redis:latest`.
 3. Set up the main project by installing the dependencies listed in `requirements.txt` using `pip3`.
+4. Set up the required environment variables securely according the example given in set_up.sh.
+Replace the sample values with the actual application credentials.
+Note that the bash script is only given as a sample and its contents should not be stored on the server which could lead to potential security breach.
+Either copy the export command and run in the same bash shell where the application will be served or simply execute `. set_env.sh`.
-4. `cd` into the BackEnd directory abd run the project using `python3 app.py`.
+5. In the same shell instance, run the project by executing `python3 app.py`.
-5. Open another terminal tab and start the celery task queue worker using `celery -A app.celery worker --loglevel=INFO --concurrency 1 -P solo`.
+6. Open another terminal tab and start the celery task queue worker using `celery -A app.celery worker --loglevel=INFO --concurrency 1 -P solo`.
 The `-P solo` option is given as a workaround to run celery properly on Windows.
 Drop it when running on Linux based machines.
-6. Open one more terminal tab and start the celery monitor agent using `celery -A app.celery flower`.
+7. Open one more terminal tab and start the celery monitor agent using `celery -A app.celery flower`.

 ## Routes & Testing
 ### Challenge API